Preserving fermionic statistics for single-particle approximations in microscopic quantum master equations: Theory

-The system operator is projected into channels that correspond to all possible Bohr frequencies of $H_\mathrm{S}$, and each channel is associated with a microscopically-derived decay rate.
+where $\w = \vareps_{j\sp{\prime}}-\vareps_j$ are differences between system eigenvalues, and $\Pi_j = |e_j\rangle\langle e_j |$ are eigenprojectors.
+Due to the completeness of the system eigenbasis, a summation over all channels returns the original system operator, $A_{\alpha}$.
+The system operator is projected into channels that correspond to all possible Bohr frequencies of $H $, and each channel is associated with a microscopically-derived decay rate.
 This form of the RME requires $A_{\alpha} = A_{\alpha}^\dag$ to enact detailed balance.